xulaq/xulaq/README.md

 - 🎓 I have a **Master's Degree** in Engineer in Intelligent Computer Systems.
 Obtained from the University of Algiers 1, Algeria.

-- ✨ Interests: Gaming, Coding, Art, Photography, Watching Football.
+- ✨ Interests: Gaming, Coding, Art, Photography, Watching Football and Passionate about supporting Palestine 🇵🇸.

 📫 Reach me on :